specklesystems/speckle-docs-OLD/user/manager.md

 - [Speckle Manager for Windows](https://speckle-releases.ams3.digitaloceanspaces.com/manager/SpeckleManager%20Setup.exe)
 - [Speckle Manager for Mac](https://speckle-releases.ams3.digitaloceanspaces.com/manager/SpeckleManager%20Setup.dmg) (currently account management only)

-Speckle Manager for Windows will automatically update when an update is available, in Mac you have to manually install new versions.
+Speckle Manager for Windows will automatically update when an update is available, in Mac you'll need to manually install new versions.

 ![screenshot of the manager](../.vuepress/public/assets/manager.png)